-- The patient care areas should be cleaned at least three times daily and after every patient discharge (terminal cleaning) - Environmental surfaces or objects contaminated with blood, other body fluids, secretions or excretions should be cleaned and disinfected as soon as possible using detergents followed by disinfectants (e.g. a 0.5% chlorine solution)
+- The patient care areas should be cleaned at least three times daily - Terminal cleaning should be done after every patient discharge.
+Facilities should follow approved protocol for terminal cleaning.
+Refer to terminal cleaning section - Environmental surfaces or objects contaminated with blood, other body fluids, secretions

 CLEANING PATIENT AREAS FREQUENCY OF CLEANING Cleaning floors.
-Thrice a day using disposable towels/rags soaked in detergent Latrines, showers solution and then 0.5% chlorine solution.
-Terminal cleaning should and other also be done after discharge or patient's death. surfaces not Allow surfaces to dry before using. visibly soiled Latrines and showers should be cleaned thrice daily.
+Cleaning should be done thrice a day using disposable Latrines, showers towels/rags soaked in detergentsolution and then 0.5% chlorine and other solution.
+Terminal cleaning should also be done after discharge or surfaces not patient's death. visibly soiled Allow surfaces to dry before using.
+Latrines and showers should be cleaned thrice daily.
 Cleaning contaminated objects Contaminated Clean with disposable towels/rags soaked in soap and water and objects then water followed with 0.5% chlorine.
-If not visibly If possible, soak directly in soap and water, rinse in water, then dry soiled in possible, soak directly in soap and water, tinse in water, then dry If visibly soiled Follow steps described above for disinfecting spills of body fluids ( see appendix 2f) Dispose of leftover food as solid waste Leave the utensils in 0.5% chlorine solution for a minimum of 10 Washing plates minutes and utensils Wash them with soap and water Rinse them with clean water Then let them dry in the sunlight Rodpan or wasta Discard contents (see waste management) Bedpan or waste bucket Soak and rinse the bedpan with 0.5% chlorine solution for a DUCKEL minimum of 10 minutes.
+If not visibly soiled If possible, soak directly in soap and water, rinse in water, then dry If visibly soiled Follow steps described above for disinfecting spills of body fluids ( If visibly soiled see appendix 2f) Dispose of leftover food as solid waste Leave the utensils in 0.5% chlorine solution for a minimum of 10 Washing plates Minutes and utensils Wash them with soap and water Rinse them with clean water Then let them dry in the sunlight Podpop orwasta Discard contents (see waste management) Bedpan or waste bucket Soak and rinse the bedpan with 0.5% chlorine solution for a DUCKEL minimum of 10 minutes.
 Then rinse with clean water